5 Steps to Overcoming the Fear of Intimacy

 This kind of upbringing also translates into an insecure attachment style that makes it difficult to form relationships in adulthood.

 You’re also more likely to struggle with intimacy if you don’t feel comfortable in social situations.
-Previous studies found a correlation between social phobia and fear of intimacy: those who are socially anxious are afraid of scrutiny which prevents them from sharing personal information and getting close to others as a result.
+Previous studies found a correlation between social phobia and fear of intimacy: those who are socially anxious are afraid of scrutiny, which prevents them from sharing personal information and getting close to others as a result.

 Signs of fear of intimacy

 It’s not uncommon to struggle with intimacy at some point in your life.
-Maybe you end up dating someone who prefers when things move faster than you do or a recent breakup made you distrustful of other people.
+Maybe you end up dating someone who prefers when things move faster than you do, or a recent breakup made you distrustful of other people.

 However, if a bad experience persistently prevents you from forming and maintaining close relationships, it might indicate a deeply-rooted fear of intimacy.

-If you’re unsure whether this sounds like you have a look at these common signs:
+If you’re unsure whether this sounds like you, have a look at these common signs:

 You struggle to express your emotions

 Talking to another person about what you’re feeling is difficult, even for someone who feels comfortable being close to them otherwise.
-Still, most people recognise that developing their communication skills is an important aspect of healthy relationships.
+Still, most people recognize that developing their communication skills is an important aspect of healthy relationships.

 Those who fear intimacy might find it challenging to understand the way someone’s behaviour affects them and consequently fail to communicate their needs.